stianlagstad/chimeraviz/README.md

 # Development

+## Docker

-If you wish to make changes to chimeraviz, I recommend you use Docker.
-See the `README.md` file in the `docker` folder for more information.
+The easiest way to get started working on `chimeraviz` is by using [Docker](https://www.docker.com/).
+See the `README.md` file in the `docker/` folder in this repository for more information.

+## Conda

+You can also work on `chimeraviz` within a Conda environment.
+Here are the steps to follow:

+1. Install `conda`: Following instructions [here](https://docs.conda.io/en/latest/miniconda.html).
+1. Run the command `conda env create -n chimeraviz_release -f environment.yml` from the root of this repository.
+1. Run the command `conda activate chimeraviz_release` to activate the conda environment.

 # Tests